All Episodes

 Well, you ought to be.

-I mean, they'll they'll they'll they'll stop anything to investigate anything else.
+I mean, they'll stop anything to investigate anything else.

-Uh the reason I say people get what they want, I talked to Mike Pence, uh, Indiana Republican congressman at interview for the Limbaugh letter, and he said that that the phone calls and letters to to Congress work, especially if those phone calls and letters come from the district of the uh of the Congressman.
+The reason I say people get what they want, I talked to Mike Pence, Indiana Republican congressman, did an interview for the Limbaugh letter, and he said that the phone calls and letters to Congress work, especially if those phone calls and letters come from the district of the congressman.

-And I said, Well, what what if what if uh what what if the Congressman considers or thinks that it's just a spam campaign, that somebody's out there uh suggesting and giving out phone numbers and these people calling or just calling and don't even know why.
+And I said, well, what if the congressman considers or thinks that it's just a spam campaign, that somebody's out there suggesting and giving out phone numbers and these people calling or just calling and don't even know why.

 We can recognize them here in Congress too.